Federal Minister of Health

 Ingrid Fischbach has been member of the CDU since 1990, in 1993 she became member of the executive committee of the CDU in the district of Herne, and from 1999 to 2007 she was chairwoman of the CDU district committee of Herne.

-Since 1998, she has been a member of the German Bundestag.
+From 1998 to 2017 she was a member of the German Bundestag.
 From 2001 to 2005 she was deputy chairwoman of the working group on family affairs, senior citizens, women and youth of the CDU/CSU parliamentary group in the German Bundestag.
 From 2005 to 2009 she was Commissioner for Churches and Religious Communities of the CDU/CSU parliamentary group at the German Bundestag.
 From 2007 to 2009 she was Chairwoman of the Women’s Group within the CDU/CSU parliamentary group at the German Bundestag.
 From 2009 to 2013 she was Deputy Chairwoman of the CDU/CSU parliamentary group in the Bundestag.
 Her sphere of action comprises the topics of family affairs, senior citizens, women and youth, labour and social affairs, employees and churches.
 In addition, she is a substitute member at the Committee on Family Affairs, Senior Citizens, Women and Youth as well as at the Committee on Labour and Social Affairs.

 On 17th December 2013 she was appointed Parliamentary State Secretary to the Federal Minister of Health.